haskell/cabal/doc/file-format-changelog.rst

 ----------------------

 * Added field ``code-generators`` to :pkg-section:`test-suite` stanzas.
-This enumerates executabes (possibly brought into scope by  :pkg-field:`build-tool-depends`) that are run after all other preprocessors.
+This enumerates executables (possibly brought into scope by  :pkg-field:`build-tool-depends`) that are run after all other preprocessors.
 These executables are invoked with a target dir for output, a sequence of all source directories with source files of local lib components that the given test stanza depends on, and